gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 On the controller PCB, follow the instructions from the digit PCB assembly to assemble digit one.

 1. On the front face of the controller PCB, [add the 16 pin headers](digitpcbassembly.md#add_the_16_pin_headers) as previously completed for the digit PCBs.
 Note the highlighted sections in the picture below that you'll add an additional (5th) 16 pin header to the controller PCB.
+Don't forget to snip all the pins flush on the back side of the controller PCB, resolder each snipped pin to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![1-controllerpcb](../img/controllerpcb/1-controllerpcb.webp)
 1. On the front face of the controller PCB, [add the 28 5mm LEDs](digitpcbassembly.md#add_the_28_leds) as previously completed for the digit PCBs.
+Be sure to insert the LED anode (long pin) into the through hole marked with a **+**.
 Do not solder the 5mm LED into the **Top-LED1** or **LWR-LED1** location on the controller PCB.
 Instructions later in this section will detail how to install the 3mm LEDs into the "Top-LED1" and "LWR-LED1" locations.
+Finish soldering the 28 5mm LEDs by snipping all the pins flush on the back side of the controller PCB, resolder each snipped pin into a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![2-controllerpcb](../img/controllerpcb/2-controllerpcb.webp)
 1. On the back face of the controller PCB, [add the motor pins](digitpcbassembly.md#add_the_motor_pins).
 Note the highlighted sections in the picture below that there are two additional motor pins (pairs) you'll need to add, and an additional 3-pin connector for the Digital Humidity Temperature (DHT) sensor.
+Don't forget to snip all the pins flush on the back side of the controller PCB, resolder each snipped pin to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![3-controllerpcb](../img/controllerpcb/3-controllerpcb.webp)

 ## Colon Segments LEDs